saikotek/docs/pages/public_cloud/compute/suspend_or_pause_an_instance/guide.en-gb.md

 > These manipulations still result in the instance being billed as long as the instance is not deleted.
 >

 The table below allows you to differentiate the options available on your instances.
 Continue reading this guide by clicking on the option of your choice.
+We put the terminology used in the horizon interface in brackets.

 |Term|Description|Billing|
 |---|---|---|